siegerhansma/acumulus/README.md

 ```

 ### Models
 For the responses you get from Acumulus, there are several models being used.
 There models are integral copies of the responses and have their own getters and setters.
-A Contact model
+For a list of all the models and the methods that you can use on them, check out the API documentation [here](
 ### Adding an invoice
 By far the most difficult task this package does is adding an invoice to Acumulus.
 I've tried to create this as easy as possible, but the call being made is pretty complex.